ErikVerheul/OneBacklog/README.md

 - It conveys a façade of improvement or agile adoption, when nothing meaningful has changed; ‘agile’ tools have nothing to do with being agile
 - They often impose inflexible terminology and workflows to the teams, taking away process ownership and restricting improvement
 - The backlog is often hidden for most people as access requires an expensive account
-- These tools enable complexifying rather than simplifying Finally see this https://www.youtube.com/watch?v=LAvM4_JY0Ic video about the real role the product owner has.
+- These tools enable complexifying rather than simplifying</br>
+Finally see this https://www.youtube.com/watch?v=LAvM4_JY0Ic video about the real role the product owner has.

 ## Demo
 A demo of the current stable version is online.
-Try https://onebacklog.net, signin as demo user and give me your feedback by registering your most wanted features and found defects in the application itself.
+Try https://onebacklog.net, signin as demo user and give me your feedback by registering your most wanted features and found defects.
 See the <b>release nodes</b> by clicking on the version number in the header of the app.

 ## Build Setup

 Install the CouchDb version 3.0.0 or higher (the same-site attribute is supported starting with this version) locally and create a server admin account.
 The app uses a secure https connection using port 6984 with cooky authentication to connect to the database.
-See https://onebacklog.net/localhost-https.html for how to create a HTTPS certificate for localhost domains Edit the local.ini file in <couchdb install directory>couchdb/etc/:
+See https://onebacklog.net/localhost-https.html for how to create a HTTPS certificate for localhost domains.</br>
+Edit the local.ini file in <couchdb install directory>couchdb/etc/:
 ``` bash
 # install CouchDB locally